bplaat/pokemon-catcher/README.md

-# pokemon-catcher
+# Pokemon Catcher
-A simple Pokemon Catching game website thing made for a Scouting Summercamp 2022
+A simple Dutch Pokemon Catching game website thing made for a Scouting Summercamp 2022